30 Mar What are Some of the Major Takeaways for Company Directors & Shareholders?

 - Business Interruption Loan Scheme – For more information please visit

 - VAT and self-assessment payment deferral – Under the government’s proposals VAT payments due before 30 June 2020.
 There’s no need to make it until March 31, 2021.
 Self-assessment payments are due on the account on 31 July 2020.
 There’s no need to make it until March 31, 2021.
-There’s no requirement but direct debit mandates must be canceled.
+There’s no requirement but direct debit mandates must be cancelled.
 For more information please click here

 - Statutory Sick Pay Rebate – The Government will bring forward legislation to allow small and medium-sized businesses to reclaim Statutory Sick Pay (SSP) paid for staff sickness absence due to coronavirus.
 This refund will cover up to 2 weeks’ SSP per eligible employee.
 These include employees who’ve taken some days off due to coronavirus.